MekhyW/LogiComp-Compiler/README.md

 Custom, simplified Lua compiler that generates assembly code for Linux and Windows x86, developed from scratch in C++.
 It also interprets Lua code directly.

+WARNING: This was made for educational purposes only.
+It is not intended to be used in production as it is not optimized and has many limitations compared to the original Lua compiler.

 ## Syntactic diagram
 ![Syntactic diagram](Diagram.jpg)